STEVEN BOGERT

 District 5 - Laconia Wards 1,3,4,5,6

-Mr. Bogert is a candidate for State Rep.
+Mr. Bogert is a State Rep and is running for re-election

 Steven Bogert's comments from Laconia Daily Sun article - September 2, 2022